utkarsh530/GPUODEBenchmarks/README.md

     julia> Pkg.add("MPI")
 ```
 An example script solving the Lorenz problem for approximately 1 billion
-parameters is available in the `MPI` folder.
+parameters are available in the `MPI` folder.
 A SLURM-based script is
 shown below.
 ```bash
     #!/bin/bash